s-weigand/djangocms-equation/README.md

 ```

 For the Equations to be properly displayed in `djangocms-text-ckeditor`,
-while edit it, you need to add the css file to the allowed of ckeditor.
+while edit them, you need to add the css file to the allowed files of ckeditor.
-To do this simply add the following lines to the
+To do this simply add the following lines to your
 `settings.py` of your django-cms project.

 ```python